Dr. Cooper entered the lab. It was early Christmas morning and his wife had not been happy he was leaving the house.

 “I’ll give you a list of families to invite, and if they need transport, you can bring them here?”

 Betty happily agreed and took the list, leaving the lot.
 Steve with David returned to the streets.
 They knocked on doors and invited single mothers and their children.
 They helped elderly couples and widows or widowers get to the center.
 A fleet of sorts grew as others joined to help with transportation.

 Each time they returned to the parking lot, the number of cars increased until the lot was full and cars were parked along the street.
 On their final trip, Steve and David entered the center to a plethora of joyful sounds.
 Looking over the crowded room, it was difficult to distinguish who was in need and who were there to care.
 Delicious aromas assaulted his nose.
 Everything from bacon to roasted chicken, to Chinese stir-fry and dumplings, to pies and cobblers.
 People had emptied their cupboards and came together.
 To give their time to serve, to help, to give care for those in need but also to gather as a community and enjoy the sweetness of being together.

 Steve was greeted with nearly deafening sounds of laughter and a variety of languages he didn’t recognize swirled around him.
 It felt good to stop a while and watch.
 He felt a swell of pride at the girls from the soccer team he helped coach, which included his two teenage daughters, as they dashed around filling glasses with drink and plates with food.
-His wife came up to him quietly and wrapped her arms around her waist.
+His wife came up to him quietly and wrapped her arms around his waist.